William Hirstein: Theory of confabulation

-Mindmelding hypothesis
+Mindmelding

 In his 2012 book, Mindmelding: Consciousness, Neuroscience, and the Mind's Privacy, Hirstein argues that a significant block to solving the mind–body problem can be removed if we allow that it is possible for one person to directly experience the conscious mind of another.
 The vast majority of philosophers and scientists writing about consciousness believe that this is impossible, but this would mean that conscious brain states are different from all other physical states, which can be known about by multiple persons.
 This creates a block to understanding our minds as physical systems.
 Hirstein describes how "mindmelding" could be achieved by connecting person A's prefrontal lobes to person B's posterior cortex, which would in effect connect person A's sense of self to person B's conscious thoughts and sensations.

+An example of individuals who have what may be a naturally occurring mindmeld are Krista and Tatiana Hogan, who have a unique thalamic connection may provide insight into the philosophical and neurological foundations of consciousness.
+It has been argued that there's no empirical test that can conclusively establish that for some sensations, the twins share one token experience rather than two exactly matching token experiences.
+Yet background considerations about the way the brain has specific locations for conscious contents, combined with the evident overlapping pathways in the twins' brains, arguably implies that the twins share some conscious experiences.
+If this is true, then the twins may offer a proof of concept for how experiences in general could be shared between brains.